uhrm/dragster/index.md

 * Optimal races

-  It is possible to compute optimal game inputs for achieving maximum distance in a given amount of time (description of [dynamic programming alorithm](dprog.md)).
+  It is possible to compute optimal game inputs for achieving the maximum distance in a given amount of time (see the description of [dynamic programming algorithm](dprog.md)).

-  The following table lists the best possible distance achievable in 5.57, depending on the game start offset.
+  The following table lists the best possible distances achievable in 5.57, depending on the offset of the in-game frame counter.

   | Offset | Start (Frame) | Distance | Plots                                |
   |--------|---------------|----------|--------------------------------------|